Benefit is decreased pain and to prevent further injury

 Leave in place until evaluation by Trauma surgery (unless interfering with critical procedure, abdominal access)

-VI.
+VII.
 Preparations: Devices

 T-POD is a Pelvic Binder with pulley system